 Ask Yourself – Is 1 Crore Enough for Retirement?

 Who can choose to go for a reverse mortgage?

 Senior citizens who own a house can opt to go for a reverse mortgage.
 The house should have been bought by the borrower.
 It should not be inherited property.
-Senior citizens may not have a regular flow of income and reverse mortgage helps them to take care of living expenses.
+Senior citizens may not have a regular flow of income and a reverse mortgage helps them to take care of living expenses.

 How can I avail of a reverse mortgage?

 The following conditions are required to be satisfied for a person to avail of a reverse mortgage –

 - The person should be a senior citizen (age>60 years).

 - The person should own a residential house.

 - If the person is taking the loan jointly with the spouse, the spouse should be above 55 years old.

 - The house can be owned individually by the person wanting the reverse mortgage or jointly with the spouse.